 The Anglo-Saxon name Clemynd comes from the given name Clement which means the son of Clement.
 The name is from Latin origin and applies to a mild or merciful individual.
 It gained popularity in Medieval Europe when it was borne by an early saint who was a disciple of St. Paul, and later when the name was used by several early popes.

 Early Origins of the Clemynd family

 The surname Clemynd was first found in Brecknock, in the Welsh princedom of Powys, located in the border country between Wales and England.
 A bearer of Clement is said to have arrived in the Norman Conquest of England with Bernard Newmarche.
 Together they later fought in Brecon where they conquered the Lordship of Caron; after this battle Clement was given land at Llangorse Lake and at Cathedine.

 There is a record of a grant of these lands to Geoffrey Clement made at Westminster by Edward 1 on the 10th February 1290.
-There has also long been a family of this name in Oxfordshire, where record of the Templars show William and Richard Clement in 1153, and Robertus Clemens in 1155.
+There has also long been a family of this name in Oxfordshire, where record of the Knights Templar show William and Richard Clement in 1153, and Robertus Clemens in 1155.

 Early History of the Clemynd family

 This web page shows only a small excerpt of our Clemynd research.
 Another 166 words (12 lines of text) covering the years 1162, 1210, 1233, 1273, 1379, 1489, 1685, 1742, 1258, 1594, 1660, 1660, 1508, 1570, 1508, 1572, 1626, 1797 and are included under the topic Early Clemynd History in all our PDF Extended History products and printed products wherever possible.

 Clemynd Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Clemynd has appeared include Clements, Clement, Clemens, Climer and others.

 Early Notables of the Clemynd family (pre 1700)

 Outstanding amongst the family at this time was Clement of Dunblane (d.
-1258), a Dominican friar, and close associate of King Alexander II of Scotland, who was made Bishop of Dunblane; and...
-Another 31 words (2 lines of text) are included under the topic Early Clemynd Notables in all our PDF Extended History products and printed products wherever possible.
+1258), a Dominican friar, and close associate of King Alexander II of Scotland, who was made Bishop of Dunblane; and Gregory Clement (1594-1660), an English Member of Parliament (MP) and one of the regicides of King Charles I, he was hanged, drawn and quartered at Charing Cross on 17 October 1660.

+Another 74 words (5 lines of text) are included under the topic Early Clemynd Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Clemynd family to Ireland

 Some of the Clemynd family moved to Ireland, but this topic is not covered in this excerpt.

 Another 123 words (9 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Clemynd family to the New World and Oceana
+Migration of the Clemynd family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Clemynd arrived in North America very early: Elizabeth Clements, who came to Jamestown, Virginia in 1611; August Clement, who immigrated to Massachusetts in 1635; Edey Clement, who settled in Virginia in 1635.